The American company is introducing new models that can change their effective viewing angles in real time

 Now, HP is turning a new privacy technology that meets Sure View into the main feature of a pair of computers Mobile Who belong to its EliteBook business line, and believe that this renewed wish for privacy will help them win improved commercial success.

-Another layer over the screen panel from 3M combined with dedicated backlit screen technologies allow you to change the effective viewing angle from about 175 degrees (for wide viewing quality where you want it) to just about 35 degrees with just a click of a button That all unwanted viewers from the sides will see an almost completely black screen, while the user will not notice the change and can continue to work normally.
+An additional layer above the 3M screen panel, combined with technologies for the dedicated activation of the rear LED illumination on the screen, make it possible to change the effective viewing angle from a level of about 175 degrees (for high-quality wide viewing if desired) to a level of only about 35 degrees at the touch of a button.
+That all unwanted viewers from the sides will see an almost completely black screen, while the user will not notice the change and will be able to continue working as usual.

-In addition to the awkward screens that will be available in 1080p and diagonal size of 14 or 15.6, you will find the new EliteBook 840 G3 and EliteBook 1040 G3 processors (the new monitor sizes) DDR4 Up to 32GB, 2.5-inch mechanical drives or drives SSD In 2.5-inch or M.2 format, built-in fingerprint scanners, modem option Mobile phones LTE built-in, relatively thin and lightweight metallic envelopes - and a promise for my life battery Up to 13.5 hours for the EliteBook 840 or up to 11.5 hours for the EliteBook 1040.
+Beyond the embarrassing screens, which will be available in 1080p resolution and a diagonal size of 14 inches or 15.6 inches, you will find in the EliteBook 840 G3 and EliteBook 1040 G3 mobiles (screen sizes depending on the models) the Core-U processors from the Skylake generation, memory DDR4 Up to 32GB, 2.5-inch mechanical drives or drives SSD In 2.5-inch or M.2 format, built-in fingerprint scanners, modem option Mobile phones Built-in LTE, thin and relatively light metal envelopes - and a promise for my life battery Up to 13.5 hours for the EliteBook 840 or up to 11.5 hours for the EliteBook 1040.

-The laptops will arrive in stores starting in two days starting in September at a starting price of about $ 1,200, and while their Sure View technology is not an unprecedented revolution - it's a nice touch that could appeal to a significant number of consumers working on the road, If based on the claim of HP That the increment to the overall cost (which has lied relatively well in advance in this case) is almost negligible. what do you think?
+The mobiles will arrive in stores starting in September, starting in two days and at a starting price of about $ 1,200, and while their Sure View technology is not an unprecedented revolution - this is a nice touch that may interest a significant audience of consumers working on the road, all the more so Based on the claim of HP That the increment to the overall cost (which has lied relatively well in advance in this case) is almost negligible. what do you think?
 Share us.